-After 21 days a Creditors Meeting is held.
-At this meeting the creditors will be asked to vote for or against the acceptance of the Company Voluntary Arrangement.
+After 21 days a Creditor Meeting is held.
+At this meeting the creditors will be asked to vote for or against the acceptance of the Arrangement.
 They may attend the meeting in person or send written confirmation of their vote to the IP beforehand.

 In order for the Arrangement to be accepted 75% of the value of the creditors who decide to vote must agree.
 It may be approved with or without modifications.
 If there are modifications the IP will confirm with the Directors whether they are in agreement to these.
 Once approved Arrangement binds all included creditors to its terms irrespective how they voted.